Uruguay beautiful beaches- oldword charms Montevideo

 Montevideo is also known as the cultural capital of Uruguay and a leading venue for cultural events, musicians and artists.
 Visitors, who come here, get immersed in the lively culture and traditions of Montevideo and enjoy a unique mix of the natural and the urban.
 Candombe and murga groups are the musical groups originating from African slaves who were brought here in the 18th and 19th centuries.
 They perform here as regular musicians.

 Customs of Montevideo

 Montevideo is a city of art and culture and street art is quite popular.
 Painters often set up shops and sell their art in the streets of Ciudad Vieja.
-Pop music is quite popular here and young artists could be seen dancing Tango or playing and dancing to their traditional music.
+Pop music is quite popular here and young artists could be seen dancing the Tango or playing and dancing to their traditional music.
 There are famous bars where live music is played every night.
-Here in this part of the city, people often enjoy walking through old city streets or on the waterfront rather than sitting on one place.
+Here in this part of the city, people often enjoy walking through old city streets or on the waterfront rather than sitting in one place.
 In the summer months, many citizens carry the traditional drink in a thermos and enjoy drinking in the park or on the boardwalk; it is served in a hollow gourd with a metal straw.